java-wanted/jupik/03-oop/OOP.md

 - The operation run MUST output the word "Run" the number of times equals the value of the property speed.

+### Parameters

+In Java *methods* cold be provided with parameters.

+In an operations, properties and operations of a class could be refered with the keyword *this*.
+For example:

+    class A
+        field
+        op(field)
+            this.field = field

+An example:

+- To extend the class Box with an operation to configure values of fields.